Regular well-child doctor exams are essential to keeping kids healthy and up-to-date with immunizations against many serious diseases.

 Common Medical Problems

-On average, preschoolers in childcare can get up to 12 colds (upper respiratory infections) a year as well as several bouts of diarrhea and vomiting.
+On average, young children have 6 to 8 colds a year and may have several bouts of diarrhea and vomiting.
 Ear infections are also common.
-After kids reach age 3, they usually have fewer episodes of such illnesses.

 Sleep difficulties and behavior or discipline concerns are very common at this age and are a frequent source of questions for parents — as well as frustration.
-Your doctor can be a great resource, and can answer your questions or just double-check that your child's behavior is normal.
+Your doctor is a great resource and can offer guidance.